 In the past, Audible books used to stay in your library after returning them, but this has been fixed.
 Once you exchange an audiobook, you will get your refund, and the book will disappear from your app.

-As I said earlier, only Audible books that you purchased with an Audible credit can be returned.
-Audiobooks that you bought with money, e.g. during a sales event or in a deal, cannot be returned anymore.
+You can only exchange Audible books that you have purchased with a credit.
+If you have bought the book with money, e.g., during a sales event or in a deal, you can’t return it.

 It’s perfectly fair and understandable to exchange books you don’t like and can’t finish or that you can’t listen to because of technical issues.
 Or because you find out that your audiobook is read by A.I. and not narrated by a real voice actor.

-But please consider carefully which titles really deserve to be exchanged.
+But please consider carefully which titles really deserve to be refunded.
 Remember, it’s not always Audible that takes the loss!

 How to Get Audiobooks Cheaper